Top 10 High-Fiber Foods For Gut And Overall Health

 1. Lowers cholesterol and blood pressure, reducing the risk of heart disease and stroke.

-3. Enhances insulin sensitivity and blood sugar control, which lowers the risk of having diabetes.
+3. Enhances insulin sensitivity and blood sugar control, lowering the risk of diabetes.

-4. Ease pass of bowel movements preventing constipation resulting in decreasing digestive diseases
+4. Ease passing of bowel movements, preventing constipation, and decreasing digestive diseases.

 5. Assists in the increase of good gut bacteria.